ExplorViz-Archive/jenkins-plugin/README.md

 To run the plugin in production, install the `explorviz-plugin.hpi` file in Jenkins under `Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin`.
 Only an administrator can do this.

-The minimum supported Jenkins version is 2.150.1, but it is recommended to always run the latest Jenkins (LTS) version.
+The minimum supported Jenkins version is 2.150.3, but it is recommended to always run the latest Jenkins (LTS) version.

-## Running

-In FreeStyle-/Maven-type projects, simply add the `Run ExplorViz instrumentation` build step and configure it as you wish.

-For pipeline-based project types, use the command `explorviz()` in your pipeline definition.